Updated June 11, 2026

 Talk to Your Fans

 Finally, talk to your fans!
 They’ll love you even more for it!
-It may become time-consuming and even impossible to talk to everyone as you get more popular, but if you reply to even three or four fans a day, it will make their world, and they’ll support you even more.
+It may become time-consuming and even impossible to talk to everyone as you get more popular, but if you reply to even three or four fans a day, it'll make their world, and they’ll support you even more.
 Your fans are your product evangelists, so make them feel special.